BPYap/WSD-Evaluator/README.md

 # Usage
 ### Preparation
-1. Wrap the codes of system/algorithm to be evaluated inside the function `get_sensekey` with the following signatures:
+1. Wrap the codes/algorithm to be evaluated inside the function `get_sensekey` with the following signatures:
 ```
     def get_sensekey(sentence, word, lemma, pos):
         """